cliosight/Docs/README.md

 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.
 1. SQL query generator for tables and reports,
-2. JSON body generator for configuring all elements.
+2. JSON body generator for configuration.

 Detailed explanation for using AI tools within Cliosight is given in this video.